Safeguarding

 Understanding adverse childhood experiences

-As part of the Barnsley Safeguarding Children Partnership multi-agency training programme, we had independent trainer, Zoe Lodrick, attend Shaw Lane Sports Club to deliver training on understanding adverse childhood experiences.
+As part of the Barnsley Safeguarding Children Partnership (BSCP) multi-agency training programme, we had independent trainer, Zoe Lodrick, attend Shaw Lane Sports Club to deliver training on understanding adverse childhood experiences.
 We had a great turnout of almost 100 of the Barnsley workforce.
 As always, Zoe received great feedback; here are just a few of the comments received:

 - Amazing training.
 I first saw Zoe in Leeds in 2015 and I make every effort to see her whenever she comes to Barnsley.
 Her lectures are invaluable.